Shivkumar13/100-days-of-code/r1-log.md

 ### R1D4
 Created a brand new Books App REST API in Go.
 Used encoding/json, log, various libraries.
 Also Added getBooks(), getBook() functions as of now.
 Will be adding for create update and delete in coming days.

+### R1D5
+Added Create, Update, Delete Handlers to the REST API.
+Made use of Math/rand and strconv.
+I will be exploring on these topics when I will start to learn these individual libraries.